-John Lennon, Paul McCartney, George Harrison, and Ringo Starr are remembered for their instrumental roles in launching the British invasion and bringing the aesthetic of rock and roll to new frontiers with everything from electronic effects to sitars.
-Their songs are beloved, hated, and exhaustively analyzed by a new generation every few years.
-(Even Glee is getting in on the action: In tonight's fifth season premiere, the show is putting its own spin on 14 classic Beatles tracks.)
-Abbey Road was released 44 years ago today; here are a few facts about the Fab Four.
+The Beatles—John Lennon, Paul McCartney, George Harrison, and Ringo Starr—are best remembered for their essential role in launching a British music invasion in America and bringing the aesthetic of rock and roll to new frontiers with everything from electronic effects to sitars.
+Their songs are beloved by many, hated by some, and exhaustively analyzed by a new generation every few years.
+On the 60th anniversary of the band's founding, here are some things you might not have known about the Fab Four.

-1. John grew up near a place called Strawberry Fields in Liverpool.
+1. John Lennon grew up near a place called Strawberry Fields in Liverpool.

-2. “Michelle” was inspired by Paul’s favorite technique for picking up girls at parties.
+4. “Michelle” was inspired by Paul McCartney’s favorite technique for picking up girls at parties.

 Genius often comes out of nowhere, and the melody for the famous melancholy string setting that is Vladimir Putin’s favorite Beatles song apparently just popped into Paul McCartney’s head when he woke up one morning.
 Until he could find words for it, the McCartney walked around the house humming “scrambled eggs…baby, I love scrambled eggs” so that he wouldn’t forget the tune.

-5. The BBC banned "I Am the Walrus."
+9. The BBC banned The Beatles's "I Am the Walrus."